ClickHouse/ClickHouse/docs/en/getting-started/example-datasets/github.md

 31 rows in set.
 Elapsed: 0.043 sec.
 Processed 7.54 million rows, 40.53 MB (176.71 million rows/s., 950.40 MB/s.)
 ```

 Maybe a little more near the end of the month, but overall we keep a good even distribution.
+Again this is unrealiable due to the filtering of the docs filter during data insertion.

 ## Authors with the most diverse impact